 The outcome of an administrative hearing depends on your driving history in St. Francois County and across Missouri:

-- First-Time DWI/DUI Offense: A 90-day suspension applies, but you might qualify for a Restricted Driving Privilege in St. Francois County, MO after 30 days.
+- First DWI/DUI Offense: Results in a 90-day suspension, with eligibility for a Restricted Driving Privilege in the St. Francois County, MO area after 30 days.

-- Second DWI/DUI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior St. Francois County, MO DWI/DUI was within the last 5 years.
+- Second DWI Offense: This means a 1-year license revocation and a possible 5-year license denial if your prior St. Francois County, MO DWI/DUI was within the last 5 years.

 - Chemical Test Refusal: This results in a 1-year licence revocation under Missouri’s implied consent law, and means you are ineligible for a hardship license for 90 days.

-With such a low burden of proof—the state only needs to prove it’s more likely than not that you were intoxicated—facing this process alone is a serious risk.
-Losing your license can affect your job, daily responsibilities, and overall mobility in St. Francois County, MO.
+Since the burden of proof is minimal—just proving it’s more likely than not that you were intoxicated—navigating this hearing alone could jeopardize your license, job, and daily freedom in and around St. Francois County, MO.

 The Combs Waterkotte DWI administrative hearing team has over 40 years of experience and has successfully handled more than 10,000 cases just like yours in St. Francois County, MO and across Missouri.
 Contact a skilled DWI administrative hearing lawyer in St. Francois County, MO now to discuss the specifics of your case and get expert legal advice and guidance on next steps.